manatran/old-orbit/README.md

 Some initial setup is required before running this project.

-First, you must add your database credentials, your GitHub app credentials (create a OAuth app at https://github.com/settings/developers), and a JSON webtokens secret key to the `/server/config/config.js` file.
+The config file is located in `/server/config/config.js`.
+This file contains the following:

+- Database credentials
+- Github OAuth app credentials
+- JSON Webtokens secret key

 You have to create this file yourself.
 Here is a template of what this file looks like:

 ```js
 module.exports = {